-Leasehold residencies in Newbury Park with in excess of 100 years remaining on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and service charges justify it.
+Leasehold residencies in Newbury Park with more than one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges warrant it.

 Lender | Requirement |